Detectability of Supermassive Dark Stars with the Roman Space Telescope: Abstract

 \section{Abstract}

-The first bright objects to form in the Universe might have been Dark Stars, made primarily of hydrogen and helium, yet powered by dark matter.
-Formed in the early Universe at redshift $z \sim 10-20$, some can grow supermassive by accretion to more than $ \sim 10^6M_{\odot}$ and $10^9 L_\odot$.
-In this study, we investigate the detectability of supermassive dark stars (SMDS) by the Roman Space Telescope (RST).
-RST will be able to detect SMDSs at redshifts as high as $z\simeq 14$.
-For instance, if they exist at $z\sim 11$ they will be detected as $J_{129}$ band dropouts, at $z\sim 13$, as $H_{158}$ band dropouts, and at $z\sim 14$ as $F_{184}$ (i.e. H/K band) dropouts.
-In cases with gravitational lensing factors of $\mu\sim 100$, RST will be able to find SMDS as small as $\sim10^4\Msun$ at $z\sim 12$ at the $SNR=10$ or above level with exposure times of $\sim 10^6$~s.
-Due to its much larger effective field of view, RST will have a larger detection probability of SMDSs at redshifts $z<14$ than the James Webb Space Telescope (JWST).
-JWST, on the other hand, being sensitive to higher wavelengths, is sensitive to higher redshift objects as well.
-We advocate that SMDS candidates found with RST be further studied with JWST, to assist in differentiating SMDS from early galaxies containing zero metallicity nuclear burning stars at similar redshifts.
-To differentiate the two types of objects, we compare their spectra, photometry in RST bands, color indexes and image morphology.
-With RST alone, the differentiation is possible only for limited cases: SMDS formed via ``adiabatic contraction" (DM pulled into the star via gravity alone) with $M\gtrsim 10^5\Msun$ and lensed by $\mu\gtrsim 30$ have distinct photometric signatures from those of the first galaxies.
-For SMDSs formed via ``dark matter capture,'' their spectra are degenerate to those of many galaxies with little to no nebular emission.
-Thus with RST alone, the only way to tell them apart from first galaxies would be via image morphology: i.e. point object (SMDSs) vs. extended object (sufficiently magnified galaxies).
-However, if the same objects are further examined by JWST, there is a ``smoking gun" for detection of SMDS once the spectroscopy is available: a telltale spectroscopic signature, the HeII $\lambda$1640 absorption line.
-While RST does not cover the wavelength band required to find this line (for $z_{\rm emi}\gtrsim 10$), JWST does.
-Hence the two detectors can be used together in identifying SMDS.
-The detection and confirmation of any supermassive dark star will provide evidence for a new type of star, powered by dark matter.
-Moreover, such massive stars can also be natural progenitors of the supermassive black holes powering the extremely bright quasars observed at early times ($z\gtrsim 6$).
+Supermassive dark stars (SMDS) are luminous stellar objects formed in the early Universe at redshift $z \sim 10-20$, made primarily of hydrogen and helium, yet powered by dark matter.
+We examine the capabilities of the Roman Space Telescope (RST), and find it able to identify $ \sim 10^6M_{\odot}$ SMDSs at redshifts up to $z\simeq 14$.
+With a gravitational lensing factor of $\mu\sim 100$, RST could identify SMDS as small as $\sim10^4\Msun$ at $z\sim 12$ with $\sim 10^6$~s exposure.
+Differentiating SMDSs from early galaxies containing zero metallicity stars at similar redshifts requires spectral, photometric, and morphological comparisons.
+With only RST, differentiation of SMDS, particularly those formed via adiabatic contraction with $M\gtrsim 10^5\Msun$ and lensed by $\mu\gtrsim 100$, is possible due to their distinct photometric signatures from the first galaxies.
+Those formed via dark matter capture can be differentiated only by image morphology: i.e. point object (SMDSs) vs. extended object (sufficiently magnified galaxies).
+By additionally employing James Webb Space Telescope (JWST) spectroscopy, we can identify the HeII $\lambda$1640 absorption line, a "smoking gun" for SMDS detection.
+Although RST doesn't cover the required wavelength band (for $z_{\rm emi}\gtrsim 10$), JWST does, hence the two can be used in tandem to identify SMDS.
+The detection of SMDS would confirm a new type of star powered by dark matter and may shed light on the origins of the supermassive black holes powering bright quasars observed at $z\gtrsim 6$.

 \keywords{detectors, early Universe, dark matter, first stars}